Frequent Questions about the Chlorpyrifos 2021 Final Rule

 - Commercial indoor non-residential: Warehouses, ship holds, railroad boxcars, industrial plants, or containerized baits.

 - Outdoor residential public health uses: fire ant mount (individual), mosquito control.

 - Outdoor non-residential: Golf courses, road medians, industrial plants, fence posts, utility poles, railroad ties, landscape timbers, logs, poles, and posts.

 - Indoor residential: Ant and roach bait (containerized).

-- Commercial outdoor: Underground utility cables and conduits; turf and ornamentals in road medians and industrial plant sites; interior treatment of warehouses, railroad boxcars, industrial plants, manufacturing plants, and food processing plants.
+- Commercial outdoor: Underground utility cables and conduits; turf and ornamentals in road medians and industrial plant sites; interior treatment of warehouses, railroad boxcars, industrial plants, and manufacturing plants.

 - Turf: Golf course turf, turf in road medians, and turf in industrial plant sites.

 - Public health: USDA quarantine (i.e., soil treatment of containerized plants) in nurseries and greenhouses; fire ant mounds (individual mounds), and mosquito control.